• Home

 • Cocoa Powders- I like to use two types but if you only want to use one, use Dutch or Natural Unsweetened.

 • Chocolate- For the melted chocolate, make sure to use gluten free/nut free and vegan if you want these dairy free.
 It must be baking chocolate, not chocolate chips.
+Unless you are using these allergy friendly chocolate chips.
+They are the one chips that would work.

 • Easy to Make- The batter mixes up in just one large bowl with a whisk!